Azure/RGCOPY/rgcopy-docu.md

 - RGCOPY creates snapshots of all disks in the source RG with the name **\<diskname>.rgcopy**.
 - if BLOB copy is used, then RGCOPY grants access to the snapshots at the beginning and revokes this access at the end of the BLOB copy.
 - If RGCOPY parameter `snapshotVolumes` is supplied, then snapshots of NetApp volumes with the name **rgcopy** are created.
-- If RGCOPY parameter `createVolumes` or `createDisks` is supplied, then a **storage account** with a premium SMB share is created in the source RG.
+- If RGCOPY parameter `createVolumes` or `createDisks` is supplied, then a **storage account** with a premium NFS share is created in the source RG.
 All needed VMs are started (and stopped later) in the source RG.
-In these VMs, the SMB share **/mnt/rgcopy** is mounted, the service **sapinit** is stopped and process **hdbrsutil** is killed.
+In these VMs, the NFS share **/mnt/rgcopy** is mounted, the service **sapinit** is stopped and process **hdbrsutil** is killed.
 The storage account will not be deleted again unless you use RGCOPY parameter `deleteSourceSA`.
 - If RGCOPY parameter `pathPreSnapshotScript` is supplied, then the specified PowerShell script is executed before creating the snapshots.
 In this case, all VMs are started, SAP is started, the PowerShell script (located on the local PC) is executed and finally **all VMs are stopped in the source RG**

 ### Application Consistency